Are you struggling to keep track of your direct mail campaigns? Even worse, are you wasting money on undeliverable mail? You’re not alone.

-That sure seems smart to me, but unfortunately, actually using IMB’s gets really complex.
+That sure seems smart to me, but unfortunately, actually using intelligent mail barcodes gets really complex.
 The set-up procedures include a byzantine set of documents that would put most people to sleep.
 And you’d likely need to hire some pretty experienced software developers to set them up properly because the technology behind these codes is pretty intense.

-Direct Mail Automation tools make using IMB easy
+Direct Mail Marketing Automation tools make using IMB easy

 The good news is that there’s a range of powerful but easy-to-use software tools designed to help marketers leverage the Intelligent Mail Barcode system.
 Direct mail automation is rapidly becoming a growing category of marketing technology that is transforming the way that marketers think about direct mail.

-Especially when it comes to using the IMB system.
-For example, every piece of mail sent through Postalytics automatically gets assigned an IMB to track in your dashboards, for free.
+Especially when it comes to using the intelligent mail barcode system.
+For example, every piece of mail sent through Postalytics automatically gets assigned an IMB to track in your dashboards for free.

-Tools like Postalytics are designed to be completely compatible with IMB and cut out all the needless complexity that can prevent you from taking advantage of all the benefits of using Intelligent Mail Barcode.
+Tools like Postalytics are designed to be completely compatible with IMB and cut out all the needless complexity that can prevent you from taking advantage of all the benefits this system can deliver to your bottom line.

-Intelligent Mail Barcode: A clearer view of direct mail delivery
+Intelligent Mail Barcodes: A clearer view of direct mail delivery

 We’ve referenced the fact that there’s a ton of data generated by the Intelligent Mail Barcode system.
 Why?
 Because the logistics developed to deliver mail to any location in the U. S. within a couple of days is really complex.

-There are several, tightly coordinated hand-offs involved in creating and sending direct mail that will be managed by the IMB system.
+There are several tightly coordinated hand-offs involved in creating and sending direct mail that will be managed by the intelligent mail barcode system.
 Here’s how it works:

 1. Printing and mailing with a direct mail automation tool — or using; a commercial printer or mail house to set up IMB tracking

 While anyone can print and mail using the freely distributed Intelligent Mail Barcode tools, most marketers use a commercial printing and mailing service.
-Because these codes are so complex, it is easier to work with a service that has already been set up, has the proper equipment and experience mailing within the parameters of the IMB system.
+Because these codes are so complex, it is easier to work with a service that has already been set up and has the proper equipment and experience mailing within the parameters of the intelligent mail barcode system.

 It’s important to know that to use the Intelligent Mail Barcode system, marketers must use mailing formats that have been approved by the USPS.
-There are specific dimensions, weights, address and barcode locations and data processes that must be followed in order for a mailing to qualify to use IMB.
+There are specific dimensions, weights, address and barcode locations, and data processes that must be followed in order for a mailing to qualify to use the intelligent mail barcode.

-Direct mail automation vendors, commercial printers or mail houses can use approved USPS software to “Presort” the mail into the proper order, run addresses through the CASS and NCOA databases (to standardize and cleanse addresses) and print the address and barcodes in designated areas so IMBs can be properly scanned.
-All of these processes are crucial to ensuring that the printed IMB’s will be accepted by the USPS.
+Direct mail automation vendors, commercial printers, or mail houses can use approved USPS software to “Presort” the mail into the proper order, run addresses through the CASS and NCOA databases (to standardize and cleanse addresses), and print the address and barcodes in designated areas so intelligent mail barcodes can be properly scanned.
+All of these processes are crucial to ensuring that the printed Intelligent mail barcodes will be accepted by the USPS.

-NDC’s have highly automated sorting equipment that use the Intelligent Mail Barcode to quickly route each mailer to the next stop on its journey, which may be to another NDC.
-There can be many scans while the mail is being processed in these NDC’s.
+NDCs have highly automated sorting equipment that uses the Intelligent Mail Barcode to quickly route each mailer to the next stop on its journey, which may be to another NDC.
+There can be many scans while the mail is being processed in these NDCs.

 3. Shipping to the USPS Destination Facility

 Next, your mailers are routed to “Destination Facilities” or “Sectional Center Facilities” (SCFs).
-These are regional facilities that route mail between NDC’s and local post offices.
-Additional sorting and scanning occurs at SCFs.
-There are 195 SCFs in the U.S., each assigned to service geographic areas defined by one or more three-digit ZIP code prefixes.
+These are regional facilities that route mail between NDCs and local post offices.
+Additional sorting and scanning occur at SCFs.
+There are 195 SCFs in the U.S., each assigned to geographic service areas defined by one or more three-digit ZIP code prefixes.

 4. Shipping to local post offices and sending out for delivery